jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 <hr>

-Thank you for time reading this article.
-The framework that implements this motivational discussion is already created and I have even battle tested it on a real production environment.
+Thank you for the time spent reading this article.
+The framework implementing the concepts covered in this motivational discussion has already been created and even battle tested in a real production environment.
 I am looking forward to open-sourcing it.

-This article for sure will become part of the architectural documentation of the framework.
+This article for sure will become part of the architectural documentation of that framework.